Use Cloud Storage

 AZURE_TENANT_ID: Directory (tenant) ID for your App Registration.

-Note: For backward compatibility, schemes azure:// and azure-storage:// are also supported, though azure-blob:// is recommended.
+Note: For changefeeds, you must use the azure:// scheme.
+For all other jobs, the azure:// and azure-storage:// schemes are also supported for backward compatibility, though azure-blob:// is recommended.

 Google Cloud Storage gs Bucket name AUTH: implicit, or specified (default: specified); CREDENTIALS